metis

 4. PATTERN_RECOMMENDATION — pattern store result with confidence ≥ threshold

-5. DELEGATE_REQUEST — only present in the chain during a delegation re-entry; see §6
+6. DELEGATE_REQUEST — resolved tier model on a delegation re-entry; see §6

 4.2 Why this order

 User intent dominates.
 (1) is the most local user signal — “just this message.”
 (2) is the session-level user signal.
 (3) is pre-declared user policy.
-(4) is system inference, ranked below user-set things by design.
-(5) handles delegation.
-(6) and (7) are floors.
+(4) is system inference from accumulated empirical data, ranked below user-set things by design.
+(5) is system inference from an inference-time LLM, ranked below (4) because patterns are cheaper, faster, deterministic for a given fingerprint, and grounded in observed outcomes — the LLM router is the inference-time fallback when patterns are cold or below the confidence gate.
+(6) handles delegation.
+(7) and (8) are floors.

 This order is deliberate and stable.
-Reordering it (e.g., putting pattern recommendations above rules) would let learned behavior silently override user choices — the failure mode that destroys trust.
+Reordering it (e.g., putting pattern recommendations above rules, or putting the LLM router above patterns) would let probabilistic inference silently override user-set or empirically-validated choices — the failure mode that destroys trust.

 4.3 MANUAL_STICKY is opt-in